 Truth: Most employers offer group life insurance – usually the amount of your salary – for free or at a low monthly cost.
 This is a good supplemental insurance to have but can rarely stand on its own.
 Group term insurance provided by your job also does not follow you if you have to leave.
 So, if you get sick and have to stop working, you would lose your life insurance when you need it most.

 As with all types of insurance, it’s not always sufficient to simply have a life insurance policy (or several).
 Your policy should provide enough coverage to ensure that your loved ones are financially stable.
-While more than 50% of Americans are covered by some type of life insurance, according to the Insurance Information Institute, many are underinsured, meaning their death benefit would not cover the expenses they leave behind like a mortgage, college, car and credit cards.
+While more than half of Americans are covered by some type of life insurance, many are underinsured, meaning their death benefit would not cover the expenses they leave behind like a mortgage, college, car and credit cards.

 Myth: Term life insurance just covers funeral expenses.

-Truth: Life insurance is for the living, not the dead.
-While a policy can be used for final expenses, most frequently, term products are used to cover large debts like a mortgage or college tuitions.
-AAA also offers several term products that can pay you back every cent paid in during the duration of the policy.
+Truth: While a policy can be used for final expenses, most frequently, term products are used to cover large debts like a mortgage or college tuitions.
+AAA also offers several term products that can pay you back every cent paid in throughout the duration of the policy.
 Contact a AAA Insurance agent to learn more.

 Myth: Life insurance is only for older people or people with kids.